hakavlad/tird/README.md

 ## Usage

-`tird` has no config file and no command line options.
 Just run the script, select the option you want and then answer the questions.
 ```
 $ tird